 - Hissing sounds – When a gas leak exists, you may hear a hissing sound whenever you standing near one of your appliances or water heater.

 - Dead vegetation – Part of your gas line runs underground.
 When a leak exists, the gas can damage the grass and other vegetation.
 If you notice dead or dying greenery, you may want to schedule an inspection of your gas lines.

-- Feeling nauseous – When you feel nauseous or lightheaded, it is possible that your natural gas lines are leaking.
+- Feeling nauseous – When you feel nauseous or lightheaded, your natural gas lines may be leaking.
 Get some fresh air.
 When you are feeling better, call a professional to take a look for you.